Royal Selangor: History

 Founded in 1885 by Yong Koon (杨堃 (楊堃, yáng kūn)) in his little shop called Ngeok Foh (Jade Peace), Yong Koon handcrafted pewter objects mainly for ceremonial use, such as joss stick holders, incense burners and candle holders for altars of Chinese homes and temples.
 The pewter objects sold by Yong Koon were polished with "stone leaf" (Tetracera scandens), a wild tropical leaf of a fine, abrasive nature.
 With the arrival of British colonials, the offering expanded to include tankards, ashtrays and tea services.
-The brand was then known as Selangor Pewter.
+The brand was then known as Royal Selangor Pewter.

 In the 1970s, the company started exporting, first to Singapore and Hong Kong and then to Australia.
 Towards the 1980s, the market expanded into Europe and later into Japan.

 In 1992, the company changed its name to Royal Selangor to reflect its endorsement from Sultan Salahuddin, the Sultan of Selangor, dropping 'pewter' from its company name as its product range had expanded to include items from other materials.

+In 2002, Royal Selangor purchased the Canadian company Seagull Pewter.